 Save 3 months income before coming ( around $2000) re: late paychecks + fall/holiday travel.
 You’ll need some seed money to make a deposit on your new place, furnish it (“furnished” places are pretty basic!) and feed and clothe yourself for a couple of months.
 Also there are many holidays in Spain!
 The fall is a great time to take advantage of your residence on the European continent and do some traveling!

-In the Murcia region it took until the End of November to receive our first paycheck.
+In the Murcia and Valencia regions it took until the end of November/early December to receive our first paychecks.
 We were paid in full of course and the checks have been more steady (monthly) since…

-I booked my first week’s stay at The Cathedral Hostel (in a private room) in advanced.
+I booked my first week’s stay in a hostel (in a private room) in advanced.
 I ended up staying for two weeks but having a guaranteed roof over my head for those first few days was important.

 You’ll need to set up an account at a Bank upon arrival.
-Get a Spanish phone number first & don’t forget to bring your passport as ID.
+Get a Spanish SIM card (phone number) first & don’t forget to bring your passport with your visa inside as ID – make sure to have them put the NIE (foreigner’s ID number) on your account.

--The Empadronamiento is in the park behind El Corte Inglés (look for a yellow building) you need to bring a copy of your rental agreement and copies of owner’s and tenants’ passports (all tenants must be present).
+-The Empadronamiento: you need to bring a copy of your rental agreement and copies of owner’s and tenants’ ID (all tenants must be present).
 They will provide you with a form to pass on to the Extranjeria.

 -There are photo booths around town where you can take passport photos.